chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

 In the above table we see what type on information is necessary at the dataset level.
-Two fields to pay extra attention to are the `title` and the `layer_descriptions` keys.
-Specifically, `title` should contain the name of the publication that the dataset is coming from.
+You should pay extra attention to the `title` and the `layer_descriptions` keys.
+More specifically:
+ - `title` should contain the name of the publication that the dataset is coming from.
 If there is more than one dataset associated with the publication, then the name of the dataset should be appended to the title (i.e. `'title': 'publication name: dataset title'`).
 This field will be used to name and distinguish different datasets in the same collection in the portal.

-At least one of the key value pairs in `layer_descriptions` needs to indicate the presence of a raw counts layers.
-This must be specified as `raw: raw`.
+ - At least one of the key value pairs in `layer_descriptions` needs to indicate the presence of a raw counts layers.
+This must be specified as `raw: raw` (which implies that `adata.layers['raw']` is where your raw counts are stored).
 Additional layers may be specified and the values for these keys may be as descriptive as necessary (i.e. `scale.data: scaled and centered data`).

 <br/>